soumitra1854/gpt-2-from-scratch/README.md

 ### Setup and Usage

 1.  **Setup Environment**:
+    Make sure to install the `uv` command-line tool (uv is a Rust-based virtual environment manager):
     ```bash
-    # Create and activate a virtual environment
+    # Create and activate a virtual environment using uv
     uv venv
     source .venv/bin/activate